renggli/dart-xml/README.md

         </bookshelf>''';
     var document = parse(bookshelfXml);

 The resulting object is an instance of `XmlDocument`.
-In case the document cannot be parsed, a `ParseError` is thrown.
+In case the document cannot be parsed, a `ParserError` is thrown.

 To write back the parsed XML document simply call `toString()`: